 Shannon Cowell is an archaeologist and writer living in Arizona.
-Her writing weaves the past, present, and future experiences of complex, relatable women grounded in the history and ecology of contested Western landscapes.
+Her writing weaves together the pasts, presents, and futures of contested western US landscapes.

 Shannon’s essay “Something About A Pipeline,” was a finalist in the 2015 Payton James Freeman Essay Prize contest judged by Cheryl Strayed and appeared in the Spring 2016 issue of Slice.
 “Human” was published in the Fall 2019 issue of Spiral Orb as part of a literary inventory of species found in the Organ Mountains-Desert Peaks National Monument in southern New Mexico.